-L&GNSW should be made by email to

-music.festivals@liquorandgaming.nsw.gov.au.

-Security condition, 300+ patrons The following applies to all events with a patron

-capacity of over 300 and 1,999 or fewer:

-1. The licensee must employ a fully licensed

-security guard at the ratio of 1:100 whenever

-the patron capacity of any given non-private

-function/event exceeds 300.

-2. A plan of management for an event may

-provide for alternative security arrangements if

-the plan has been developed in consultation with the local Police Area Command.

-If any event includes a patron capacity of 2,000 or

-more the following sub conditions also apply:

-any lawful direction relating to the sale and

-supply of liquor made by a NSW Police Officer,

-being the senior officer on-site, or inspector

-from Liquor & Gaming NSW.

-2. The licensee must ensure that immediately

-after the licensee or a staff member becomes

-aware of any incident involving an act of

-violence causing an injury to a person on the

-premises, the following is adhered to:

-a.
-Take all practical steps to preserve and

-keep intact the area where the act of

-violence occurred, retain all material and

-implements associated with the act of

-violence;

-Inform the NSW Police Force of the incident;

-c.
-Comply with any directions given by a

-police officer to preserve or keep intact the

-area where the violence occurred.

-In this sub condition, 'staff member' includes

-any person conducting activities as a crowd

-controller or bouncer at the function.

-3. The licensee must not permit any person to

-enter the premises, or to remain on the

-premises, if the person is wearing or carrying

-any clothing, jewellery or accessory displaying

-a. the name of any of the following

-motorcycle-related and similar

-organisations:

-Bandidos, Black Uhlans, Coffin Cheaters,

-Comanchero, Finks, Fourth Reich,

-Gladiators, Gypsy Jokers, Highway 61, Life

-& Death, Lone Wolf, Mobs hitters, Nomad

-Odens Warriors, Outcasts, Outlaws,

-Phoenix, Rebels, Hells Angels, Scorpions,

-Mongols, Notorious, Muslim Brotherhood

-Movement; or any "declared organisation"

-within the meaning of the Crimes (Crimina

-Organisation Control) Act 2009.

-b. the colours, club patch, insignia or logo of

-any such organisation, or
+L&GNSW should be made by email to music.festivals@liquorandgaming.nsw.gov.au.
+Security condition, 300+ patrons music.festivals@liquorandgaming.nsw.gov.au.
+The following applies to all events with a patron capacity of over 300 and 1,999 or fewer: The licensee must employ a fully licensed security guard at the ratio of 1:100 whenever the patron capacity of any given non-private function/event exceeds 300.
+A plan of management for an event may provide for alternative security arrangements if the plan has been developed in consultation with the local Police Area Command.
+If any event includes a patron capacity of 2,000 or more the following sub conditions also apply: The licensee and their staff must comply with any lawful direction relating to the sale and supply of liquor made by a NSW Police Officer, being the senior officer on-site, or inspector from Liquor &amp; Gaming NSW. b.
+Inform the NSW Police Force of the incident; c.
+Comply with any directions given by a police officer to preserve or keep intact the area where the violence occurred.
+In this sub condition, 'staff member' includes any person conducting activities as a crowd controller or bouncer at the function.
+3. The licensee must not permit any person to enter the premises, or to remain on the premises, if the person is wearing or carrying any clothing, jewellery or accessory displaying: a. the name of any of the following organisations: Bandidos, Black Uhlans, Coffin Cheaters, Comanchero, Finks, Fourth Reich, Gladiators, Gypsy Jokers, Highway 61, Life & Death, Lone Wolf, Mobshitters, Nomads, Odins Warriors, Outcasts, Outlaws, Phoenix, Rebels, Hells Angels, Scorpions, Mongols, Notorious, Muslim Brotherhood Movement; or any "declared organisation" within the meaning of the Crimes (Criminal Organisation Control) Act 2009. b. the colours, club patch, insignia or logo of any such organisation, or